kosmas-valianos/gcloudfilter/README.md

 ```

 ## Usage/Example
-The following example downloads and caches all the projects using `SearchProjects()` with 60 seconds interval.
-The user can run endless projects' queries using the standard input without worrying about any quota limits as the filtering is happening locally using the `FilterProjects` on the cached projects.
+The following example downloads and caches all the projects using `SearchProjects()` with 60 seconds update interval.
+The user can run endless projects' queries using the standard input without worrying about any quota limits as the filtering is happening locally using the `FilterProjects()` on the cached projects.

 ```golang
 type projectsGCP struct {